 Geek Aire Rechargeable Outdoor Floor Fan

-The Geek Aire does everything we need a fan to do.
-It’s lightweight, powerful enough for larger tents, robust, charges in next to no time, and has a few handy, non-standard features that elevate it above the best of the rest.
+The Geek Aire is lightweight, powerful enough for larger tents, robust, charges quickly, and has a few handy, unique features that set it apart from the competition.

 But what makes the Geek Aire such a standout for camping?